Get Ready, Get Set

 Got the day off, or even an hour to spare?
 Offer to help neighbors get to their polling places, by walking or driving them there.
 (Not recommended: Riding them on your handlebars.)

-HELP MAIL-IN VOTERS CURE THEIR BALLOTS.
+HELP MAIL-IN / ABSENTEE VOTERS “CURE” THEIR BALLOTS.

-Last November, hundreds of Philadelphians dropped off their ballots with mistakes, ranging from not signing or dating them to not enclosing the secrecy envelope — which means their votes will not be counted.
+Every year, hundreds of Philadelphians submit their absentee / mail-in ballots with mistakes, ranging from not signing or dating the outside envelope to not enclosing the secrecy envelope.
+Some of these mistakes cause the votes not to be counted.
 It’s not too late to fix.
-Pennsylvania law allows voters to go to City Hall in person to “cure” their ballots.
+Find out if your ballot is OK through the City Commissioners’ Office online tool.

 Your resource: The City Commissioners office — Room 142 in City Hall.